 Infection is a very broad term, it simply means infection.
-It is necessary to distinguish the different types of infections that are as follows:
+It is necessary to distinguish the different types of infections, which are as follows:

 - Bacterial infections